History

 - The West End YMCA celebrated 100 years in the building on College Street at Dovercourt Road.

-- The Toronto YMCA had international partnerships with Colombia, Ghana, Jamaica, Lebanon, Liberia, Mexico City, Myanmar, and Senegal.
+- The Toronto YMCA had international partnerships with Colombia, Ghana, Jamaica, Lebanon, Liberia, Mexico, Myanmar, and Senegal.

-- The YMCA of Greater Toronto was presented with an award for being one of Canada’s Top Employers for Young People by the Canada’s Top 100 Employers project.
+- The YMCA of Greater Toronto was awarded one of Canada's Best Diversity Employers and one of Canada's Top Employers for Young People by the Canada’s Top 100 Employers project.

 2013

-- The YMCA of Greater Toronto launched its largest capital campaign ever, Strong Start, Great Future, with a goal to build 10 new Centres of Community.
+- The YMCA of Greater Toronto launched its largest capital campaign ever, Strong Start, Great Future, to build 10 new Centres of Community.

-- The YMCA announced the naming of the new Cooper Koo Cherry St. YMCA and a $2 million gift from Krystal Koo and Michael Cooper.
-The 82,000 sq.ft. new facility will serve as the athletic training facility for the 2015 Pan Am/Parapan Am Games in 2015 and re-open as a YMCA in 2016.
+- The YMCA announced the naming of the new Cooper Koo Cherry Street YMCA and a $2 million gift from Krystal Koo and Michael Cooper.
+The 82,000-square-foot site served as the athletic training facility for the 2015 Pan Am/Parapan Am Games and reopened as a YMCA in 2016.

 2014

-- TD Bank Group donated $1 million to the Toronto YMCA Strong Start Great Future Campaign.
-TD's donation will ensure the YMCA's newest locations include green technology; waste conservation initiatives and energy retrofit projects.
+- TD Bank Group donated $1 million to the Toronto YMCA Strong Start Great Future capital campaign.
+Thanks to TD's donation, YMCA's newest locations included green technology, waste conservation initiatives, and energy retrofit projects.

-- On November 5, 2014, Pepsico Canada Foundation was honoured for reaching $1 million in support at the 25th Anniversary Celebration of the Mississauga Burnhamthorpe Rd.
-YMCA.
+- On November 5, 2014, Pepsico Canada Foundation was honoured for reaching $1 million in support at the 25th anniversary celebration of the Mississauga YMCA.

 2015

-- Opening its doors in 2015 to youth experiencing homelessness or who are street involved, the holistic Toronto Vanauley Street YMCA Centre offers support services and emergency shelter to at-risk youth, aged 16-24 – all under one roof in the Queen West and Spadina community.
+- Opening its doors in 2015 to youth experiencing homelessness or street-involved, the holistic Toronto Vanauley Street YMCA Centre offered support services and emergency shelter to youth ages 16–24 living in vulnerable situations — all under one roof in the Queen West and Spadina community.

-- The Y launches Next Stop Canada, an online program funded by Immigration, Refugees and Citizenship Canada (IRCC) which offers pre-settlement services to adults and youth.
+- The Y launched Next Stop Canada, an online program funded by Immigration, Refugees and Citizenship Canada (IRCC), which offers pre-settlement services to adults and youth.

-- The YMCA participates in the federal Syrian Resettlement Initiative by prioritizing Syrian Refugee clients in our federally and provincially funded settlement programs as well as starting a Newcomer Youth Leadership Development program for Syrian Refugee youth.
+- The YMCA participated in the federal Syrian Resettlement Initiative by prioritizing Syrian refugee clients in its federally and provincially funded settlement programs, and began a Newcomer Youth Leadership Development program for Syrian refugee youth.

 2016

-- The Cooper Koo Family YMCA opens in Toronto’s Canary District.
+- The Cooper Koo Family YMCA opened in Toronto's Canary District.

-- The YMCA of Greater Toronto is accredited under Imagine Canada’s national Standards Program.
+- The YMCA of Greater Toronto was accredited under Imagine Canada's national Standards Program.
 With this achievement, it joined a growing community of more than 200 organizations dedicated to operational excellence.

-- The YMCA of Greater Toronto announces the start of transitional housing support services for 2SLGBTQ+ homeless youth in Toronto at YMCA Sprott House.
+- The YMCA of Greater Toronto announced the start of transitional housing support services for 2SLGBTQ+ youth experiencing homelessness in Toronto at YMCA Sprott House.

-- YMCA Newcomer Information Centres celebrate a decade of service.
+- YMCA Newcomer Information Centres celebrated a decade of service.

 2017

-- The YMCA of Greater Toronto officially breaks ground on the 77,000-square-foot Vaughan Metropolitan Centre YMCA, scheduled to open in 2020.
+- The YMCA of Greater Toronto officially broke ground on the 77,000-square-foot Vaughan Metropolitan Centre YMCA, scheduled to open in 2020.

-- The YMCA breaks ground on the 54,000-square-foot McDonald Family YMCA on Richmond Street West in Toronto, scheduled to open in 2021.
+- The YMCA broke ground on The McDonald Family YMCA, a 54,000-square-foot Centre of Community on Richmond Street West in Toronto, scheduled to open in 2021.

-- The Language Assessment & Referral Centre celebrates 25 years of service while Newcomer Youth Leadership Development marks 10 years.
+- The YMCA's Language Assessment & Referral Centre celebrated 25 years of service, and YMCA Newcomer Youth Leadership Development marked 10 years.

 2018

-- The charity celebrates the 50th anniversary of YMCA of Greater Toronto child care services.
+- The YMCA of Greater Toronto celebrated 50 years of providing child care services.

-- YMCA of Greater Toronto President and CEO Medhat Mahdy presents the first-ever President’s Peace Medal to Toronto Raptors President Masai Ujiri for his continued dedication to empowering youth and women in Toronto and abroad.
+- Former YMCA of Greater Toronto president and CEO Medhat Mahdy presented the first-ever President’s Peace Medal to Toronto Raptors president Masai Ujiri for his continued dedication to empowering youth and women in Toronto and abroad.

-- The YMCA of Greater Toronto, in partnership with the Wellesley Institute, release the first detailed report of well-being in the Greater Toronto Area (GTA).
-Titled Life in the GTA: A Window on Well-being, the report is the first research to provide perspectives on well-being at the local GTA neighbourhood level.
-A second report, produced and released by the Y, found strong evidence to suggest that in neighourhoods where there’s a YMCA, there’s better well-being for everyone, not just those individuals who use YMCA programs and services.
+- The YMCA of Greater Toronto, in partnership with the Wellesley Institute, released its first detailed report of well-being in the Greater Toronto Area (GTA).
+Titled Life in the GTA: A Window on Well-being, the report is the first study to provide perspectives on well-being at the local GTA neighbourhood level.
+A second report, produced and released by the Y, found strong evidence that in neighbourhoods where there's a YMCA, there's better well-being for everyone, not just those individuals who use YMCA programs and services.

-- The YMCA Academy, supported by the YMCA of Greater Toronto, expands beyond high school with classes for students in Grades 7 and 8.
+- The YMCA Academy, supported by the YMCA of Greater Toronto, expanded beyond high school to middle school, with classes for students in Grade 7 and Grade 8.

-- The YMCA of Greater Toronto elects a past Youth Advisory Committee (YAC) member to the Board of Directors for the first time.
+- The YMCA of Greater Toronto elected a former Youth Advisory Committee (YAC) member to the Board of Directors for the first time.
 YAC provides governance input to the Board.

-- The YMCA of Greater Toronto launches a new Diversity & Social Inclusion Strategy.
+- The YMCA of Greater Toronto launched a new Diversity & Social Inclusion Strategy.

-- The Youth for Youth Gambling Education Program (Y4Y) is launched.
-This provincial education and prevention initiative) is designed to empower young people to raise awareness about underage gambling, problem gambling and the support resources available.
-The Y4Y program engages adolescents (ages 15-18) and young adults (ages 19-24) through a gambling education competition.
+- The Youth for Youth Gambling Education Program (Y4Y) launched.
+This provincial education and prevention initiative empowers young people to raise awareness about underage gambling, problem gambling, and available support resources.
+The Y4Y program engages adolescents ages 15–18 and young adults ages 19–24 through a gambling education competition.

 2019

-- The YMCA of Greater Toronto releases its first Sustainability Report informed by the Global Reporting Initiative (GRI) Sustainability Reporting Standards.
+- The YMCA of Greater Toronto released its first Sustainability Report, informed by the Global Reporting Initiative (GRI) Sustainability Reporting Standards.
 Earlier in the year, the YMCA of Greater Toronto was named one of Canada’s Greenest Employers for the ninth year in a row.

-- The Kingston Road YMCA centre of community, which broke ground in 2015, is re-named The Steve & Sally Stavro Family YMCA.
+- The Kingston Road YMCA Centre of Community, which broke ground in 2015, was renamed The Steve & Sally Stavro Family YMCA.
 The Y received a $1 million donation from the Steve & Sally Stavro Family Foundation in support of the new centre, set to open in 2020.
-In addition, the renaming was supported with a $2 million gift from an anonymous donor and numerous contributions from additional donors.
+The renaming was also supported with a $2 million gift from an anonymous donor and numerous contributions from additional donors.

-- The YMCA of Greater Toronto celebrates 75 years of delivering YMCA Career Planning services.
+- The YMCA of Greater Toronto celebrated 75 years of delivering YMCA Career Planning services.

-- The YMCA of Greater Toronto’s Next Stop Canada, a program funded by Immigration, Refugees and Citizenship Canada (IRCC) to offer pre-settlement services, is chosen to play a new national co-ordination role.
+- The YMCA of Greater Toronto’s Next Stop Canada, a program funded by Immigration, Refugees, and Citizenship Canada (IRCC) that offers pre-settlement services, was selected to play a new national coordination role.

 1976

-- Months of discussions between the Oakville YMCA/YWCA and The YMCA of Metropolitan Toronto led to the creation of The Central Ontario Lakeshore ‘Y’ (COLY) on May 13, 1976.
-Those served by COLY were the municipalities of Halton, Peel, York, Durham, and Metropolitan Toronto.
+- Months of discussions between the YMCA of Metropolitan Toronto and Oakville YMCA/YWCA led to the creation of the Central Ontario Lakeshore Y (COLY) on May 13, 1976.
+Municipalities served by COLY included: Halton, Peel, York, Durham, and Metropolitan Toronto.

-- The West End Y offered programs to Portuguese Canadians many of who lived nearby.
+- The West End Y offered programs to Portuguese Canadians, many of whom lived nearby.

 1977